ordina-jworks/ordina-jworks.github.io/_posts/2019-03-25-streaming-traffic-data.md

 ```

 Next we will retrieve the data out of the XML and split it out into something more event like.
-For every sensorpoint per vehicle we will extract one `TrafficEvent`.
+For every sensor point per vehicle we will extract one `TrafficEvent`.

 ``` java
     @Data